martian-lang/martian-docs/content/writing-stages/index.md

 Stage code may import the [martian](https://github.com/martian-lang/martian/blob/master/adapters/python/martian.py) module (the shell wrapper adds the version corresponding to the `mrp` process to the `PYTHONPATH` - don't try to import it from elsewhere).
-This provieds a number of convenience methods to the stage code:
+This provides a number of convenience methods to the stage code:

 |Method|Description|